PereViader/ManualDi/README.md

 ### Example1: Cannot change the constructor

-In the unity engine for example, types that that derive from `UnityEngine.Object` cannot make use of the constructor.
+In the unity engine, for example, types that that derive from `UnityEngine.Object` cannot make use of the constructor.
-For this reason, derived types will usually make resort to this kind of injection
+For this reason, derived types will usually resort to this kind of injection

 ```csharp
 public class SomethingGameRelated : MonoBehaviour  // this class derives from UnityEngine.Object